iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/means_testing.rst

 +-----------------------------------------------+---------+---------+---------+---------+

 .. seealso::
-    Here you can check out the legal bases for the definition of assets for each transfer.
+    See the following links for legal bases for the definition of assets for each transfer.
      * ALGII: §12 SGBII `<https://www.gesetze-im-internet.de/sgb_2/__12.html>`_
      * GSA/E: §90 SGBXII `<https://www.gesetze-im-internet.de/sgb_12/__90.html>`_
      * WoGe: §21 WoGG `<https://www.gesetze-im-internet.de/bkgg_1996/__6a.html>`_